pantheon-systems/documentation/source/_docs/new-plans-faq.md

 ### Am I going to lose New Relic?
 Basic site plans will not have access to New Relic.
-If you are using New Relic on a Personal plan currently, you will lose access when your site plan migrates to a Basic plan on August 1st.
+If you are using New Relic on a Personal plan currently, you will lose access when your site plan migrates to a Basic plan on your monthly billing date, on or after August 1st.

 If you upgrade to a Performance plan before August 1st, you will keep New Relic access and lock in preferred pricing.